What is the Difference Between Die Cut and Kiss Cut Stickers

 Unlike die-cut stickers, kiss-cuts are easy to peel, meaning that you can peel and apply them quickly.
 What’s more, extra details of the design can be added to the backing sheet around the sticker for extra information.

-Die-Cut Stickers: Features and Benefits
+Die-Cut Sticker Benefits

 die cut stickers

-Die-cut stickers have a far more appealing look and are often preferred for “customer-facing” tasks.
+Die-cut stickers have a more appealing look and are often preferred for “customer-facing” tasks.
 For example, businesses might use die-cut stickers as a free gift, as promotional material, or as part of their marketing effort.

 Bottom Line: Consult an Expert Sticker Designer